Chethi007/kafka-infra/README.md

 docker-compose up -d
 ```

-Test the Kafka Connect API on connect-1 node:
+# Test Kafka Connect API

+For connect-1 container use port 8083 and for connect-2 container use
+port 8084.

+You should be able to access the REST API on both containers and get the
+same response.

+## List connector plugins
 ```bash
 curl -s localhost:8083/connector-plugins | jq
 ```